ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

   * Click the green "Check" button when finished.

 ???
-* Instruct the students to do the "Use the Web App With Vault" challenge of the "Vault Encryption as a Service" track.
-* This challenge has them use the web application with Vault.
+Then we'll use the web application with Vault enabled.
-* Point out that the new record they add will have sensitive fields encrypted by Vault's Transit engine.
+* And now new records will have sensitive fields encrypted by Vault's Transit engine.

 ---
 name: chapter-8-review-questions